StellarSt0rm/IYCS/CORE.md

 # Core | Instructions for getting data from `youtubei/v1`

 ## Requests
-Most requests are POST request, the basic body for the request to get accepted is:
+Most requests are POST request, the basic body for the requests is:
 ```json
 "context": {
 		"client": {